2002 Daimler Super V8 Saloon HM Queen's Private Car BK52 DLO

-The car displayed was used by HM The Queen for her private motoring for two years, until returned to Jaguar for preservation by the Jaguar Daimler Heritage Trust in 2004.
+This car was used by HM The Queen for her private motoring for two years, until returned to Jaguar for preservation by the Jaguar Daimler Heritage Trust (JDHT) in 2004.
 As well as having seen Royal use, this particular car is also of historic interest as being the very last of the Jaguar and Daimler X308 range, built in July 2002.
+The order had already been placed for the ‘last of the line’ to come to the JDHT, in blue, when the order was placed for The Queen so it was delivered in blue rather her normal choice of British Racing Green.

 No other British car has such a long and distinguished heritage as Daimler.
 Since the first Daimler cars were made in Coventry in 1896, the marque has established an enviable reputation for superior quality and luxury.
 When Daimler became part of Jaguar in 1960, the distinction of the marque was not only preserved but enhanced.
 The unrivalled Daimler coachbuilding tradition was revitalised by Jaguar design flair.
 A Daimler car offers a remarkable blend of technology, refinement and class-leading performance.